Vladimir Vranješ

-Vladimir Vranješ (born 14 December 1988) is a Bosnian handball player for S.L.
-Benfica.
+Vladimir Vranješ (born 14 December 1988) is a Bosnian handball player for HSG Wetzlar.
 He was a part of the Bosnian national team for 12 years.

 He previously played for Borac Banja Luka, RK Prijedor, RK Slovenj Gradec, Ademar Leon and SC Pick Szeged.
 Vranješ is a pivot known as a defensive specialist.
 He won the EHF Cup for 2013–14 season with Pick Szeged.